 - A. Complaints.
 Allegations of Impropriety against any Election Board Member shall be settled by the Tribal Court as required under Tribal Constitution, Article IX, Section 4(c). - B. Time Limit for Complaints.
-Allegations of Impropriety against any Election Board Member shall be filed with the Tribal Court within thirty (30) days of the date on which the Complainant has knowledge. - C. Service on Election Board.
+Allegations of Impropriety against any Election Board Member shall be filed with the Tribal Court within thirty (30) days from the date on which the Complainant gains knowledge of the act which he or she believes comprises the alleged impropriety on the part of the Election Board Member. - C. Service on Election Board.
 Service of a Complaint alleging Impropriety against any Election Board Member shall be made upon the Election Board in conformity with Tribal Court Rule 4.100.